SPINLab/gi-minor-python-course-2019/README.md

  We encourage you to use the issue tracker as it
  - saves us a lot of time since we don't have to answer each question separately (through mail)
- - saves you a lot of time in case someone else posted your question
+ - saves you a lot of time in case someone else has posted your question already
  - is a nice collaborative learning mechanism: seeing other people's questions is a sure way to learn something new and unexpected

  Not conviced?
 Feel free to send us an email.